dontmitch/dontmitch.github.io/_posts/2019-12-26-empathy-building-at-work.md

 Note that having cognitive empathy _does not_ involve an emotional response (e.g. pity), as is the case with emotional empathy.
 It simply means identifying another person's perspective or mental state.

 Empathy in this form is a powerful muscle.
 It can be used to improve communication, facilitate negotiations, or develop relationships.
-In a work environment, use of empathy can easily cut through a whole class of problems, from the classic speaking over each other in meetings to dependency alignment during planning phases.
+In a work environment, use of empathy can easily cut through a whole class of problems, from the classic speaking over each other in meetings to getting several interconnected teams moving in the same direction.

 And as with any muscle, empathy can be strengthened through deliberate practice.